2017 Khatauli train derailment: Response

-India's Railways minister Suresh Prabhu announced an ex-gratia of ₨ 3.5 lakh each to the next of kin of those who lost their lives and ₨ 50,000 each for seriously injured passengers.
-He further announced ₨ 25,000 for passengers with minor injuries.
+India's Railways minister Suresh Prabhu announced an ex-gratia of ₨ 3.5 lakh each to the next of kin of the deceased and ₨ 50,000 for each seriously injured passengers. ₨ 25,000 was announced for passengers with minor injuries.

 Indian Prime Minister Narendra Modi expressed his grief over the accident in a series of tweets.
 He further said, "My thoughts are with the families of the deceased.
 I wish those injured a speedy recovery.
 The situation is being monitored very closely by the Railways Ministry.
 Railways Ministry & UP Government are doing everything possible & providing all assistance required in the wake of the train derailment."

 Indian President Ram Nath Kovind said, "Sad at train derailment in UP; my thoughts are with deceased & their families.
 Injured are being rescued & provided relief."